-$= \frac{Number\ of\ regular\ employee\ departures\ during\ the\ reporting\ period}{Total\ number\ of\ FTEs}$
+$= \frac{\textit{Number of regular employee departures during the reporting period}}{\textit{Total number of FTEs}}$

-- Regular employees those who worked more than 1,000 hours during the reporting period, including contractor work if it applies directly to necessary utility functions (in an effort to reduce bias in utility-to-utility comparisons). - Regular employee departures includes employees who leave voluntarily, retire, or are let go during the reporting period.
+- Regular employees those who worked more than 1,000 hours during the reporting period, including contractor work if it applies directly to necessary utility functions (to reduce bias in utility-to-utility comparisons). - Regular employee departures includes employees who leave voluntarily, retire, or are let go during the reporting period.
 Regular employees are those who worked more than 1,000 hours during the reporting period.